Welcome to today's edition of the Rush 24-7 podcast.

 But the Constitution's in his way, and he wishes it weren't.

-Be wary, folks, of any politician who talks about the Constitution and uses things like I am constrained.
+Be wary, folks, of any politician who talks about the Constitution and uses things like, I am constrained.

-Don't worry, we're not taking guns away.
+Don't worry, we're not tracking your guns away.

 I'm constrained from doing that.